-Be Present: Be physically present and mentally focused while with your intern.
+Be Present: be physically present and mentally focused while with your intern.

-Be Professional: Always model professional behavior for your intern.
+Be Professional: always model professional behavior for your intern.

-Be Confident and Enthusiastic: Be confident in your own abilities as a mentor.
+Be Confident and Enthusiastic: be confident in your own abilities as a mentor.
 Remember that, in the eyes of your intern, you are an expert in your field.

-Believe In Your Intern: Believe that your intern can complete rigorous assignments.
-Encourage him or her to try new things and to do great work.
+Believe in Your Intern: believe that your intern can complete rigorous assignments.
+Encourage them to try new things and to do great work.